 Of these, only a few will remain to repeat the cycle there where they were born.
 The rest will continue northward to a home they do not yet know, where, like countless generations before them, they will live, mate and die.
-The impressive part there is that it will not be their offspring, or their offspring's offspring, but the next generation of butterflies, those born at the end of summer that will again respond to the "Go South" migration call, as their ancestors did the year before, beginning a new cycle.
+The impressive part here is that it will not be their offspring or their offspring's offspring, but the next generation of butterflies, those born at the end of summer that will again respond to the "Go South" migration call, as their ancestors did the year before, beginning a new cycle.

 The Mysteries of the Monarch Butterfly

-It's still a mystery how these tiny, delicate insects know which route to follow, since the winter visitors were born in the far-off forests of the United States and Canada, and the monarchs conceived in Mexico never return to their birth place.
+It's still a mystery how these tiny, delicate insects know which route to follow since the winter visitors were born in the far-off forests of the United States and Canada, and the monarchs conceived in Mexico never return to their birthplace.

 A weather of theories have been set forward as answers for these enigmas, but still none are considered definitive, even so, one thing is clear, the Monarch Butterfly is one of the most astonishing creatures on this planet, and, the more we learn, the more amazing it becomes.

-No wonder our ancestors adored the Monarch Butterfly, and there is no doubt about just how important they are and that we invest as many efforts as possible to protect them for future generation to admire.
+No wonder our ancestors adored the Monarch Butterfly, and there is no doubt about just how important they are and that we invest in many efforts as possible to protect them for future generation to admire.

 Written by Guadalupe Quintana Pali